dinerojs/dinero.js/packages/dinero.js/README.md

 > An immutable library to create, calculate and format monetary values.

-**This package exports Dinero.js with a side-effect free interface.** It caters to users who want to tree-shake their dependencies to control file size and those who prefer a more functional style (although it doesn't implement traditional functional patterns).

-It works out of the box with `number` types.
-You can adapt it for custom types or libraries (e.g., `bigint`, [big.js](https://github.com/MikeMcl/big.js/), etc.) by implementing the calculator and formatter functions.
+**This package exports Dinero.js.** It works out of the box with `number` types, but you can adapt it for custom types or third-party libraries by implementing a custom calculator.

 ## 📦 Install